Skip to main content

 Step 1: create the application ECR repositories

-Create the repositories first so the service repositories can push images before the ECS services try to start:
+Create the repositories first so the service repositories can push images before the ECS services try to start. terraform/staging2 reuses these same staging repositories and does not create *2 ECR repositories:

 cd terraform/staging